Homepage

 Illuminating History’s Shadows Through Fiction

-Available for pre-order now
+Available now

 • Haunting and eminently readable, moving and infuriating, Red Clay, Running Waters is an epic tale of love, justice, and betrayal, and is a vivid portrayal of an episode of American history too many would prefer to be forgotten.